SatoshiumAI/.github/first-look.md

 - a social network
 - a hype-driven AI platform

-It is a **long-term exploration of verifiable intelligence**.
+It is a **long-term exploration of verifiable intelligence infrastructure**.

 ---

 ## 🌱 Participation (For Now)

-During Phase003:
+During early development:

 - learning and observation are encouraged
 - documentation feedback is welcome